 True to its name and predominantly of Chinese ethnicity, you will find Melbourne’s Chinatown is truly cosmopolitan, offering a myriad of cuisines like Thai, Japanese, Indian, Malaysian, Vietnamese, Korean, and contemporary Euro-Australian to tempt you.
 You will discover some great Karaoke places and small intimate laneway bars too!

-We hope Chinatown and our Members can contribute to your enjoyable and fruitful visit/s to the City of Melbourne, whether it be for business or pleasure.
+We hope Chinatown and our Members can contribute to your enjoyable and fruitful visit to Victoria, whether it be for business or pleasure.

 Chinatown’s essential character and main focus is along Little Bourke Street with alleys that link the area to Bourke Street and Lonsdale Street.